CleanroomMC/cleanroom-website/docs/wiki/modularui/json/theme.md

 hovered.
 Don't use full opacity here.
 Otherwise, you won't be able to see the item.

-The `textField` theme has the `markedColor` property which is the marked text background and the `hintColor` which is the color of the text that is shown when the field is empty.
+The `textField` theme has the `markedColor` property which is the marked text background and the `hintColor` property which is the color of the text that is shown when the field is empty.

 The `toggleButton` has `selectedBackground`, `selectedHoverBackground` and `selectedColor` which are all